Failed the Coding Exam? Don’t Give Up!

 Strengthen your confidence by boosting resources, meditating on guidance, and believing in yourself.

-Recently, my 8-year-old wanted me to buy him a skateboard.
-My initial response was, “No way!”
+When my 8-year-old wanted me to buy him a skateboard, my initial response was, “No way!”
 He presented his request differently each day.
 He even explained that skateboarding would improve his respiratory system by increasing his daily exercise activity.
 After so much persistence, I granted his request.
 Three days later, he informed me that skateboarding was too hard and he wanted to give up.
 “I can’t do it.
 I am a failure,” he said.

 Use Smart Tools